datlife/interactive-gan-visualizer/INSTALLATION.md

 ```shell
 pip install -r requirements.txt
 ```
-> NOTES: If you would like to use TensorFlow version, modify `tensorflow` in requirements.txt to `tensorflow-gpu`.
+> NOTES: If you would like to use TensorFlow GPU version, modify `tensorflow` in requirements.txt to `tensorflow-gpu`.

 ## Known issues